 On the next page is the Home Academy Agreement.
 This is for your reference.
 There is a separate copy to sign in the transition pack.
-This agreement establishes the standards that staff, students and parents/carers should follow and uphold at all times.
+This agreement establishes the standards that staff, students and parents/carers should follow and always uphold.
 We are delighted that you have chosen Dixons Kings for your child's secondary education and by signing this agreement you and your child are committed to following all expectations listed in this document.